KeltonMVP/rules/docs/wiki-info/shop/gold-vehicles.en.md

 ## Legend

-- **DealerShip Price (Gold)** - the price of the good purchased with Gold in the DealerShip from the shop.
+- **Dealership Price (Gold)** - the price of the good purchased with Gold in the DealerShip from the shop.
 - **Dealership Gold refund** - The amount of money you receive if you sell your car to the DealerShip (/v -> vehicle -> sell).
 - **Maximum speed** - The maximum speed the vehicle can reach.
 - **Based on** - Names of real cars associated by similarity with those in San Andreas.